zitunstu24/16s_species/README.md

 3. Rscript heatmap.R
 4. find the results in outputs folder

-Processing codes will be updated soon
+Processing codes will be updated soon and raw sequences will be given upon request.

 if there is any questions please feel free to contact with me zitunstu24@gmail.com (Abul Khayer)